 Hero background

-Support children in their first steps through games, songs and new words.
-Work alongside local teachers in a community kindergarten in Nakuru and discover just how valuable the energy of shared time can be.
+Spend time with little ones taking their first steps, between games, songs and new words.
+Work alongside local educators at a community nursery in Nakuru and see how meaningful shared time can be.

 Where